UBS and President Chris Evans Announce Promotion of Nizar Danial

 October 22, 2013 by Rachel Maddow, msnbc

-Rachel Maddow admires the aesthetic of the Washington Monument in scaffolding and appreciates the monument to renewal seen in repairs of the Capitol Dome.
+Rachel Maddow admires the aesthetic of the Washington Monument in scaffolding and appreciates the renewal seen in repairs of the Capitol Dome.

 Supporting a National Treasure